Aran-Guo/SDE-GNN/README.md

 **Usage**

-You need to run the file `datasets/preprocess.py` first to preprocess the data.

-For example: `cd datasets; python preprocess.py --dataset=sample`

-Then you can run the file `pytorch_code/main.py` to train the model.
+You can run the file `pytorch_code/main.py` to train the model.

 For example: `cd pytorch_code; python main.py --dataset=sample`